wintershammer/Valentine/README.md

 - Variable assignment

-- First class functions (with closures)
+- First class functions (with closures) : Functions can be assigned to variables, be returned by other functions and be used as arguments

+The value of the last expression is returned as the value of the function (like Lisps)

 Check test.vlnt for a sample program